RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Tips.md

 A man staring into a starry night sky, by Van Gogh
 ```

+This contains two search terms.

+* `A man staring into a starry night sky`
+* `by Van Gogh`

-will match prompts that contain both `A man staring into a starry night sky` AND `by Van Gogh` in any order or position.
+The above query will match prompts that contain both `A man staring into a starry night sky` AND `by Van Gogh` in any order or position.

 If you want to match an exact term that contains a comma, place the term in double quotes: